cortexjs-legacy/cortexjs-www/lib/routes/get-started.md

 ## 1. Preparation

-Before writing the code, there are some prepartion work to do:
+Before writing the code, there are some preparation work to do:

 ### Install Node.js